Jonathan Harmsworth, 4th Viscount Rothermere: Tax status and residency

+Wealth

-He ranked fourth in the Publishing, Advertising, and PR section of the Sunday Times Rich List of 2013 with an estimated wealth of £720 million.
+Rothermere ranked fourth in the Publishing, Advertising, and PR section of the Sunday Times Rich List of 2013 with an estimated wealth of £720 million.
 In April 2015, The Sunday Times estimated his net worth at £1 billion.

-The BBC's Newsnight programme at the end of January 2017 reported that David Cameron, when Prime Minister, had approached Lord Rothermere to sack Eurosceptic Paul Dacre, the editor of the Daily Mail in the run up to the 2016 EU membership referendum.
-A representative of Lord Rothermere refused to confirm or deny the story, although a spokesman for Cameron confirmed that he had tried to persuade both Dacre and Rothermere over the vote.
-Rothermere's representative told the media: "Over the years, Lord Rothermere has been leant on by more than one prime minister to remove Associated Newspapers' editors but, as he told Lord Justice Leveson on oath, he does not interfere with the editorial policies of his papers".
+His wealth derives primarily from his controlling stake in DMGT and its media assets.

+Philanthropy and public service

+Imperial War Museum Foundation

-Lord Rothermere chairs the Imperial War Museum foundation, following the tradition set by his great grandfather, the first Viscount.
+Lord Rothermere chairs the Imperial War Museum foundation, following the tradition set by his great-grandfather, the first Viscount.
+The foundation was established in August 2009 with the goal of raising funds to support the redevelopment of Imperial War Museum London's permanent galleries.

+In December 2010, plans were announced to redevelop IWM London's First World War gallery in time for the conflict's centenary in 2014.
+Prince William, Duke of Cambridge became the foundation's patron.
+The £40 million redevelopment, designed by Foster and Partners, opened in 2014.

 Personal life

-Rothermere married Claudia DeVriese, daughter of Terence J. Clemence, on 15 July 1993.
+Rothermere married Claudia DeVriese (later Claudia Caroline Clemence), daughter of Terence J. Clemence, on 15 July 1993.
 They have five children: